Lessons

 - What are lessons like?
 Prospective students are invited to observe me teaching a lesson before signing up to begin!
 If observing isn't practical, a trial lesson can be arranged.
 You can also read what I have to say about my teaching style or read excerpts my students and colleagues have written about me.

 - What if we need or want to stop taking lessons with you?
-Although I do occasionally take on short term students, most of my students study with me on a long-term basis.
+Although I do sometimes take on short term students, most of my students study with me on a long-term basis.
 If you know how long you'll be taking lessons, please tell me before the first lesson what you anticipate your last lesson date to be.
-If you are a long-term student with no pre-set "end" date, here's the etiquette on How to Quit, How to Take a Break, (or how to change teachers) after you've pre-paid for lessons:
+If you are a long-term student with no pre-set "end" date, here's the etiquette on How to Quit, How to Take a Break, (or How to Change Teachers) after you've pre-paid for lessons:

 - Please LET ME KNOW at least four(4) lessons in advance, so we can schedule a last lesson date, and so I have time to fill your spot (or adjust my budget to handle the decrease in income).

 - Tuition is due for the four (4) lessons following the date you notify me, regardless of whether or not you take those lessons.
-If you have pre-paid the discounted price for 25 or more lessons, but suddenly discover you need to move out of town, or you decide to change instruments or teachers, or start at a new school or a new job that requires more of your time, etc., then I'll calculate the regular, non-discounted tuition rate for all the lessons you've reserved up through four (4) lessons after I'm notified, and will refund whatever you've paid over that amount.
+If you have pre-paid the discounted price for 25 or more lessons, but suddenly discover you need to stop lessons for a non-financial reason before the pre-paid lessons are completed, then I'll calculate the regular, non-discounted tuition rate for all the lessons you've reserved up through four (4) lessons after I'm notified, and will refund whatever you've paid over that amount.

-- If you need to quit only because you have unexpected financial difficulties and cannot (for example) both feed, house and clothe your family and also pay for music lessons, please ask me about alternative payment/barter arrangements.
+- If you need to quit only because you have unexpected financial difficulties, please ask me about alternative payment/barter arrangements.
 I have been the recipient of need-based financial aid, tuition work-study discounts, and merit-based scholarships in my own music education, and would be happy to pay it forward - and help you teach your child about paying it forward to others when they are older, too!
-I am especially happy to work out a way to continue for a student who wants lessons and will practice, but who can't afford my current tuition rates - especially if I already have a working relationship with the student!
+I am especially happy to work out a way to continue for a student who wants lessons and will practice, but can't afford my current tuition rates - especially if I already have a working relationship with the student!

 ~ I reserve the right to dismiss any family at any time.
 If I need to stop teaching you, I will try to provide a recommendation for a new teacher, and any pre-paid lessons not yet received will be re-funded.